 Pro Tip: York gets very busy at weekends, with some noisy drunkenness (it’s a haven for hen and stag parties).
 Pick one of the York hotels away from the Shambles if you want to get a sound night’s sleep!

 Marmadukes Town House Hotel is a characterful boutique hotel with luxurious, individually styled rooms and fabulous deep baths.
 Perfect for sinking into to relax after a long day walking around York!
-A 10-minute stroll from the city centre, there’s free on-street parking from 4 pm to 10 am, or onsite parking at a bargain £7.
+A 10-minute stroll from the city centre, there’s free on-street parking from 4 pm to 10 am, or onsite parking at a bargain of £7.
 My favourite room is the double deluxe Toile de Jouy room.

 Check availability at Marmadukes Town House Hotel.